When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 - Frequent nightmares

-When To Get Help With Your Baby’s Sleep
+When Should You Get Help With Your Baby’s Sleep?

 If you think a physical or mental health condition may be causing sleep problems for a child in your care, talk to a medical professional.
 Additionally, if you try the Ferber Method and see no improvement in the child’s sleep within a week, you should talk to your pediatrician or a sleep specialist.